Laser cutters use a high-powered laser to cut and engrave wood, acrylic, metal, paper, fabric, and other materials with extreme precision.

 Laser Cutter: What you need to know

-- Only Volunteers and Staff who have completed the two part Laser Safety Training are allowed to operate the laser cutter.
+- Only Makerspace Staff or those who have completed Laser Safety Training are allowed to operate the laser cutter.

 - The laser cutter must be monitored across the entire duration of the job.
-This means that if your cut is going to take an hour, you are required to sit next to the laser cutter for an hour.
-Make sure to use the restroom before you start!!
+This means that if your cut is going to take an hour, you are required to sit next to the laser cutter for an hour!!

 - Review the Laser Cutter Safety Checklists prior to using the laser cutter